The longest school song in Japan: A detailed explanation of the song of Daisen Municipal Omagari Junior High School [Akita Prefecture]

 4/4

-Current students will sing parts other than the solo chorus and narration, but new students may find it quite difficult as they must memorize this complex structure.
+Current students will sing all parts except for the solo chorus and narration, but the new students will have a hard time because they will have to memorize this complex structure

-Also, because the time is so long, the school song is sung in full chorus at entrance ceremonies, graduation ceremonies, etc., but at other times, the first song is ``Omono no Kawabe ~ Omagari Junior High School Young People'' and the second song is `` They sing "One Point for a Piece - Young People from Omagari Junior High School."
+Also, because the song is so long, the entire school song is sung together at entrance and graduation ceremonies, but at other times the first verse is "Omono no Kawabe - Young People of Omagari Junior High School" and the second verse is "One Point on the Horse - Young People of Omagari Junior High School."

-Just reading all the lyrics is very moving, so if you are interested, we recommend checking out the homepage of Daisen City Omagari Junior High School.
+Just reading all the lyrics is very moving, so if you're interested, I recommend checking out the Daisen City Omagari Junior High School website

 Reference: Daisen City Omagari Junior High School "History"

-What are the characteristics of Japan's longest school
+What are the characteristics of the longest school song in Japan

-Japan's longest school song is characterized by a variety of changes in time signature and performance method, allowing people to sing it without getting tired of it, but one thing that may come as a surprise to those hearing it for the first time is the key change at the end of the song.
+The longest school song in Japan is characterized by its many variations in rhythm and performance style, making it an enjoyable song to sing, but what may come as a surprise to first-time listeners is the key change at the end of the song

-Specifically, the end of the first verse, ``Goodwill and beauty ~ Young people from Omagari Junior High School,'' and the end of the second verse, ``Smartness and will ~ Young people from Omagari Junior High School,'' are up to that point. suddenly changes from F major to D minor.
+Specifically, the end of the first verse, "Goodwill and beauty, young people of Omagari Junior High School," and the end of the second verse, "Intelligence and determination, young people of Omagari Junior High School," suddenly change from the previous key of F major to D minor

-As a melody, it's a very abrupt change in key, but by suddenly changing the key to a minor key, the song conveys its seriousness until the end, and the ending makes me think that they wanted to end the song with a sense of tension. .
+The change in key of the song feels very sudden, but by suddenly changing to a minor key, the song conveys seriousness to the very end, and the ending makes you think that the singer wanted to end the song on a strong note

-What graduates think about Japan's longest school song
+What a graduate thinks about Japan's longest school song

-On September 3, 2019, the Suihou school trip group of third-year students from Daisen City Omagari Junior High School sang Japan's longest school song, the longest school song, at the Ueno Onshi Park outdoor stage.
+On September 3rd, 2019, the Suiho class school trip group, a third-year student group from Daisen City Omagari Junior High School, performed the longest school song in Japan at the outdoor stage in Ueno Park

-This event was planned for alumni living in the Tokyo metropolitan area, and was held to sing ``Live well, young people'' with current students.
+This event was planned for alumni living in the Tokyo metropolitan area, and was held so that they could sing "Live Well, Young People" together with current students

-The reason why events like this are planned is because the graduates have realized how great the school song is as they grow up and want to sing it again.
+The reason such events are planned is that the graduates, now adults, realize how good the school song is and feel like singing it again

-If I had participated in this event as a graduate, I am sure that I would not have been able to sing without crying.
+If I had participated in this event as a graduate, I'm sure I wouldn't have been able to sing without tears

 lastly

-Japan's longest school song has a complex performance and structure, making it very difficult for new students to memorize, but it turns out that it is a school song that they will never forget even after they become adults.
+The longest school song in Japan has a complex structure and performance method, making it very difficult for new students to memorize, but it turns out to be a song that will remain in their memory even after they become adults

 Other articles